The Esseillon forts

-Natural rocky barrier, the glacial lock of Esseillon was used to build these fortresses whose purpose was to protect the country from the enemy.
-This military place has not been the place of fighting but it is nevertheless full of history and was classified as a "Historic Monument" in 1983.
+A natural rock barrier, the Esseillon glacial lock was used to build these fortresses, whose purpose was to protect the country from the enemy.
+Although this military site was not the scene of any fighting, it is nonetheless steeped in history and was listed as a "Monument Historique" in 1983.

-The 5 forts constitute "La Barrière de l'Esseillon" whose purpose was to protect the Kingdom of Piedmont Sardinia against French invasions.
-It is now a site not to be missed with treasure hunts for the whole family, via-ferrata routes, exhibition areas, restaurants and accommodation.
+The 5 forts make up "La Barrière de l'Esseillon", whose purpose was to protect the Kingdom of Piedmont Sardinia against French invasions.
+It's now a must-visit site, with treasure hunts for the whole family, via-ferrata courses, exhibition areas, restaurants and accommodation.

-The Esseillon forts were built between 1815 and 1830 at the time of the Kingdom of Piedmont-Sardinia to block the passage of French armies.
-The glacial lock of the Esseillon (ladder in Piedmontese) lent itself perfectly to these forts designed to defend each other by crossfire.
+The Esseillon forts were built between 1815 and 1830, during the reign of the Kingdom of Piedmont-Sardinia, to block the path of the French armies.
+The Esseillon glacial lock (ladder in Piedmontese) lent itself perfectly to these forts, which were designed to defend each other by crossfire.

 These buildings bear the first names of the sovereigns of the royal family: Victor Emmanuel and Marie-Thérèse, Charles-Félix and Marie-Christine, Charles-Albert.
-They locked the access to the main passage between France and Piedmont, thus controlling the royal road of Mont Cenis.
-The Barrier seemed impassable but... a few years after its construction was completed, Savoy became French and the forts lost all defensive utility.
+They blocked access to the main passageway between France and Piedmont, controlling the royal road to Mont Cenis.
+The Barrière seemed impassable, but... a few years after its construction was completed, Savoie became French and the forts lost all defensive utility.

 The Esseillon barrier at Aussois, Fort Victor-Emmanuel.
 In the background: the Dent Parrachée.